QiaomeiHan/PointCloud/README.md

 # PointCloud

-The Classification and Segmentation results of PonitNet of shapenet dataset.
+The Classification and Segmentation results of PointNet of shapenet dataset.